n8n-io/n8n-docs/docs/doc2/table-extraction/define-table-and-columns.md

 **Define tables**

-To define tables and columns on a document please import a document, open it and go to the table extraction view like already known (via "Line Items").
+To define tables and columns on a document please import a document, open it and go to table extraction view like already known (via "Line Items").

 You will end up in following screen where you can activate the Training Mode: